hashgraph/hedera-mirror-node/docs/design/frictionless-airdrops.md

 - `limit` - The maximum number of airdrops to return in the response.
 Defaults to `25` with a max of `100`.
 - `order` - The direction to sort the items by `token_id` in the response.
 Can be `asc` or `desc` with a default of `asc`.
 - `receiver.id` - The receiver account the outstanding airdrop was intended for.
+Supports `eq`, `gt`, `gte`, `lt`, and `lte` operators.
+Only one occurrence is allowed.
 - `serialnumber` - The specific serial number associated with airdrop.
 Supports `eq`, `gt`, `gte`, `lt`, and `lte` operators.
 Only one occurrence is allowed.
 - `token.id` - The token ID this airdrop is associated with.
 Supports `eq`, `gt`, `gte`, `lt`, and `lte` operators.
 Only one occurrence is allowed.

-#### List of pending airdrops that receiverIdOrEvmAddress has not yet claimed
+#### List Unclaimed Airdrops

 `/api/v1/accounts/{receiverIdOrEvmAddress}/airdrops/pending`

+List of airdrops in the `PENDING` state.
+The primary use case is for the receiver of the airdrop.
+All information returned to the requester will be queried from the `token_airdrop` table and should be performant based on the `token_airdrop__receiver_id` index.
+Input validation will be applied to the `receiverIdOrEvmAddress` path parameter and the optional query parameters.
+An error code response of `400` will be returned if any parameters fail validation.

+Response:

 ```json
 {